Capitol of Puerto Rico: Other buildings

 Several buildings bordering the immediate grounds of the Capitol are also part of its complex.
 Located next to the Senate Annex on the eastern side of the Captiol, the Mediterranean Revival Antonio R. Barceló Building, seat of the former School of Tropical Medicine, houses the Legislative Library, as well as offices for the House and Senate, Legislative Services, Superintendent of the Capitol, and Resident Commissioner of Puerto Rico.

 Located to the direct south of the Capitol, the Art Deco Luis A. Ferré Building contains offices for both chambers, as well as a 700 space parking garage.
-Located to the southeast of the Capitol, the Art Deco Baltazar Corrada del Río Building houses legislative and admistrative offices of the Senate, while the Art Deco building of the Antiguo Cuartel de la Policia Insular (Old Headquarters of the Insular Police), the former home of the State Commission of Elections, accommodates House archives, as well as administrative offices.
+Located to the southeast of the Capitol, the Art Deco Baltazar Corrada del Río Building houses legislative and administrative offices of the Senate, while the Art Deco building of the Antiguo Cuartel de la Policia Insular (Old Headquarters of the Insular Police), the former home of the State Commission of Elections, accommodates House archives, as well as administrative offices.
 Located to the southwest of the Capitol, the International Style Ramón Mellado Parsons Building is reserved for Senate offices.